 JC Herz is the author of three books, including Learning to Breathe Fire: The Rise of CrossFit and the Primal Future of Fitness.
 She was the New York Times’ first game design critic (her “Game Theory” essays are archived here), and has written for Wired and Rolling Stone.
 She is an avid gardener, and likes to plant the purple versions of regular vegetables.

 Eve Scott is in second grade.
 She likes to build fairy houses and create jewelry out of natural materials.
 She has written two songs for ukulele, and an illustrated exposition of the parallels between Tolkien’s world of middle earth and Seamus Heaney’s translation of Beowulf.

 Shamona Stokes is a designer and illustrator, currently freelancing in New York City (her website: www.addsubtract.net).
 Her work has been showcased in publications like Graphis and galleries nationwide, including the Society of Illustrators.
 Her designs and artwork can be found on the bottom of skateboards and onstage for top-billing musicians.
 Shamona holds a BFA in Communication Design/Illustration from Pratt Institute.
 In her downtime, she enjoys adventuring in NYC and traveling to places off-the-beaten-path.

 Alex Scott is a motion graphics designer and animator, freelancing in the NYC area (his website: www.movementsociety.com).
-His work on broadcast TV has contributed to several Gold PromaxBDA and Telly awards.
+His work on broadcast TV has contributed to several Gold PromaxBDA, Telly awards & as technology + write for us contribution .
 His animations have also been seen on digital billboards overlooking Times Square and at film festivals around the world.
 Alex received a BFA in Computer Graphics from Pratt Institute in 2001 where he met his wife, Shamona.
 He draws inspiration from the intersection of science and art and has an ear for music.